Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

     </figcaption>
 </figure>

 In [Figure 2](#figure_02) above, there are five distinct "groups" of AoAs.
-Intuitively, we expect each group to correspond to one blade.
-Now we need to develop an algorithm to assign these AoAs.
+Intuitively, we expect each group to correspond to a blade.
+We now develop an algorithm to assign each AoA to a blade.

 ### Sequential allocation
 To help us reason through the first approach, the first 10 AoAs are presented in [Table 1](#table_01) below: